alx741/stm8s-sdcc-lib/README.md

-Library for the *STM8S103F3* device and the *SDCC* compiler.
+Library for *STM8S* devices and the *SDCC* compiler.

 ## Using

-Copy the `stm3s103f3.h` file into your project directory and include it.
+Copy the `stm3s.h` file into your project directory and include it.

 ## Example